talicopanda/social-media-influence-analysis/README.md

 - followers: a list of integers representing the IDs of the user's followers
 - following: a list of integers representing the IDs of the users the user is following

-Additionally, it holds functionality to compute the demand and supply (as described in [Implementation](#implementation)).
+Additionally, it holds functionality to generate build a support from cluster ids to tweet ids.

 ## Content Market Producer